automorphism88/snapraid-btrfs/README.md

 be protected by the parity, even if those subvolumes are mounted below the path specified in the SnapRAID config file.** This is because syncs will be done using a read-only snapshot, where the subvolume mount point will appear to SnapRAID as an empty directory.
+Also, SnapRAID currently sees separate btrfs subvolumes as separate filesystems, so this wouldn't work even without using snapshots.

-This is by design; storing all the SnapRAID data files in a single subvolume makes snapshotting atomic, ensuring that after a successful sync, the parity corresponds to a single snapshot of each data drive.
-The SnapRAID "content" files should be stored in a separate subvolume to prevent them from being snapshotted.
+In any case, it's desirable to have all the SnapRAID data files in a single subvolume, since this makes snapshotting atomic, ensuring that after a successful sync, the parity corresponds to a single snapshot of each data drive.

+### Q: What about the SnapRAID content files?
+The SnapRAID "content" files should be stored in a separate subvolume to prevent them from being snapshotted. `snapraid-btrfs` will display an error message and refuse to run if this is not done.

 ### Q: Can I also manage snapshots manually with snapper?
 A: Yes. `snapraid-btrfs` keeps track of its own snapshots using a snapper